ofhellsfire/python-notes/notes/pytest/readme.md

 - The `conftest.py` file is optional.
 It is considered by **pytest** as a "local plugin" and can contain *hook functions* and *fixtures*. *Hook functions* are a way to insert code into part of the **pytest** execution process to alter how pytest works.
+- (Tip): By having empty `conftest.py` in the root project path, it ensures that `pytest` recognizes the modules without having to specify the `PYTHONPATH`.
+In the background `pytest` modifies the `sys.path` by including all submodules found in the root path.

 ## Marking Tests